-Child care personnel including volunteers who work 10 hours or more per month must begin training within 90 days of employment in the child care industry and successfully complete the department's training within 12 months from the date training begins.
+Child care personnel including volunteers who work 10 hours or more per month must begin training within 90 days of employment in the child care industry and successfully complete Department's training within 12 months from the date training begins.
+Training taken prior to employment in the child care industry does not constitute "begin training".
+The "begin training" timeframes begin at the time of employment in the child care industry.
 Training completion may not exceed 15 months from the date of employment in the child care industry in any licensed Florida child care facility.
-This may be accomplished by classroom attendance in a department-approved training course, acquiring an educational exemption from a department-approved training course, beginning a department-approved online child care training course, or by receiving results from a department-approved competency examination.
+This may be accomplished by classroom attendance in a Department-approved training course, acquiring an educational exemption from a Department-approved training course, beginning a Department-approved online child care training course, or by receiving results from a Department-approved competency examination.
 The child care program is responsible for obtaining training documentation from child care personnel.